boeboe/elk-f5-ts/README.md

 ### Filter

 We enrich the `data.client_ip` field in the original F5 BIG-IP Elasticsearch data with **GeoLocation** data for Kibana dashboarding.
-More innformation on the GeoIP filter can be found [here](https://www.elastic.co/guide/en/logstash/current/plugins-filters-geoip.html)
+More information on the GeoIP filter can be found [here](https://www.elastic.co/guide/en/logstash/current/plugins-filters-geoip.html)

 We also remove the extra `headers` added by the http input plugin and make sure the `@timestamp` field matches the `data.event_timestamp` from the original data (this matches the HTTP timstamp of the traffic on the wire going through BIG-IP)